 What is the difference between a walking pad and an under-desk treadmill?

 The terms are used interchangeably.
 A walking pad typically refers to a flat, compact unit without handlebars that maxes out at 3.7–3.8 mph and is designed for walking only.
 An under-desk treadmill is a broader category that includes walking pads plus hybrid units with optional handlebars and higher speed limits.
 The WalkingPad Z1 and KingSmith P1 are pure walking pads.
-The GoPlus 2-in-1 and WalkingPad R2 fold flat for under-desk use but raise a handrail to reach 7.5 mph for running.
+The GoPlus 2-in-1 and the WalkingPad R3 Hybrid+ (the successor to the now-discontinued R2) lower the handrail for under-desk use but raise it to reach 7.5 mph for running.

 Are walking pads worth the investment versus a cheap treadmill?